r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 echo '@sh %~dp0/pkg-config %*' > x86_64-w64-mingw32.static.posix/bin/pkg-config.bat
 ```

+This wrapper is part of Rtools43 since revision 5868 and uses a shell to
-The wrapper would use a shell to execute the pkg-config shell script.
-This
+execute the pkg-config shell script.
+It is still desirable to check any
-wrapper may be part of future versions of Rtools (even though it is not
-impossible that using the Chocolatey build of make would have some other
-problems, anyway, and most testing is done with Msys2 make).
-In either
-case, it seems highly desirable to check any github actions installation
-carefully to see whether the right pkg-config is being used.
-The problems
+github actions installation carefully to see whether the right pkg-config is
-may differ on different installations of github actions and with different
+being used.
+The problems may differ on different installations of github
-approaches to conditioning on pkg-config presence.
-For example, just
+actions and with different approaches to conditioning on pkg-config
-unconditionally querying `--libs` and conditioning then on whether the
+presence.
+For example, just unconditionally querying `--libs` and
-result is empty or not would fall back to non-pkg-config branch, hiding a
+conditioning then on whether the result is empty or not would fall back to
-problem in the github actions setup when in fact Rtools already have working
+non-pkg-config branch, hiding a problem in the github actions setup when in
-pkg-config.
+fact Rtools already have working pkg-config.

 The `Makevars.ucrt` example above also shows how one may conditionally link
 libraries based on their presence without pkg-config.
 Sharpyuv has been